andrew-busbee/planning-poker/README.md

     volumes:
       - ./data:/app/data
 ```
-The Docker image is published as a multi-arch build and works on:
-- x86_64 (Intel/AMD servers, PCs, cloud instances)
-- ARM64 (Apple Silicon, Raspberry Pi 4/5, ARM servers)

 ## How to Use

 1. **Create a Game**: Enter your name and select a card deck type